Larpoux/tau_doc/pages/fs/fs_guides/guides_logger.md

 }
 ```

-If you want to debugg or develop The &tau; Project you can sepecify another Log Level during the instanciation of your modules :
+If you want to debugg or develop The Flutter Sound Project you can sepecify another Log Level during the instanciation of your modules :

 ```dart
 FlutterSoundPlayer myPlayer = FlutterSoundPlayer(logLevel: Level.debug);